 So, let’s say you’re headhunted by a tier one oil company to lead their upstream business process in a new territory where, amongst many other demanding strategic and operational responsibilities, you will need to procure and commission a new production rig.
 It’s a great opportunity and you’re not going to turn it down, but how will you tackle it?
 Where do you start?

-Cloud is possibly the most significant technology trend to impact on document management in recent years.
+TECH TIPSCloud is possibly the most significant technology trend to impact on document management in recent years.
+Cloud is about scalable enterprise applications with outstanding user experience.
+To scale across corporate divisions or geographies you only need to distribute login credentials. |

 The answer will involve a prime contractor, layers of sub-contractors, supply chain, hundreds of engineers, specialist consultants, in house experts, great managers and some of the best people you’ve ever worked with, terrifying budgets, powerful business processes and systems and … documents.
 Lots and lots of documents: legal documents, regulatory documents, engineering design specifications and plans, operating instructions and processes, commercial agreements and contracts … and on and on.
 And on that day when the prime contractor turns up at your office and says, “We’re finished.
 Can we get paid?” he will need to present you with a document attesting that your rig is operational, safe and good to go.